LakshmiUsha1994/Phonepe_uploadingtoSQL/README.md

-# Phonepe_uploadingtoSQL
+Phonepe-Data-visualization-(2018-2022)
-Cloning the data and uploading to mysql from csv
+Cloning the data using git clone command into my pc